JakeSteam/blog-personal/_posts/2022-11-03-the-ultimate-completionist-guide-to-forza-horizon-5.md

     - Gaming
 ---

 Whether you've seen my [guide to FH5's creative accolades](https://jakelee.co.uk/forza-horizon-5-creative-accolades/) or [read previous posts professing my love for Forza Horizon](https://jakelee.co.uk/why-i-fell-in-love-with-formula-1/#forza), it should be clear I'm a completionist!
-In this post, I'll explain my definition of "finishing" the game, and my progress towards this after 27 days(!) of in-game time.
+In this post, I'll explain my definition of "finishing" the game, and my progress towards these 7 goals after 27 days(!) of in-game time.

 ## 97/97 Achievements